Olivera2708/Bookify-mobile/README.md

 </p>

 ### Searching and Filtering Accommodations

-Effortlessly find the perfect accommodation with our advanced search and filtering options, including:
+Easily find the perfect accommodation with advanced search and filtering options, including:
 - **Location**
 - **Availability Date**
 - **Number of Persons**